 Brain injuries are medically referred to as traumatic brain injuries (TBIs).
 They include a host of injuries that occur as a result of the disruption of normal brain function caused by direct or indirect trauma to the head, according to the Centers for Disease Control and Prevention (CDC).
 Brain injuries include concussions from car accidents, slip and fall injuries, and playing sports, but they also include penetrating brain injuries that occur in car accidents or as a result of a gunshot wound.

-Even the least severe TBIs can lead to lifelong complications for patients, and untreated TBIs can be life-threatening.
-The CDC estimates over 2.5 million people visit emergency departments for brain-injury related treatment each year across the United States.
+Even minor TBIs can lead to lifelong complications for patients, and untreated TBIs can be life-threatening.
+The CDC estimates over 2.5 million people visit emergency departments for brain-injury-related treatment each year across the United States.
 Close to 300,000 visits lead to hospitalization, and over 55,000 people die each year from brain injuries.
 This also includes close to 25,000 children who needed hospitalization for a brain injury and over 2,500 who lost their lives.

 A Wide Array of Accidents and Events Lead to Brain Injuries